Daryl Dixon: Season 3

+Daryl is joined in his pursuit of El Alcázar by Paz, the Solaz head of security who had lost her girlfriend to El Alcázar years before.
+In Barcelona, the two recruit a group of refugees who had fled El Alcázar to help them ambush the convoy outside of Ciutat Vella, but the ambush fails.
+Pushing on to Alcázar of Seville, Daryl and Paz infiltrate the palace as workers for the matching ceremony.
+Daryl unleashes walkers upon the nobles, killing several, including the king and queen of Spain.
+Daryl rescues Justina and the other girls while Paz rescues Elena and kills Guillermo Torres, the crown prince and the leader of El Alcázar.
+Daryl burns the palace to the ground, bringing an end to El Alcázar, and parts ways with Paz who takes Elena, her son and the other girls to the refugee community to build a new life.
+Daryl takes Justina back to Solaz, arriving just in time to interrupt the execution of Carol, Antonio and Roberto and to expose Fede's crimes.

+During these events, Daryl is haunted by recurring dreams of running away as a young boy with Merle's encouragement due to their father's abuse.
+Daryl admits to Carol that he's been running all of his life as a result and it leaves him too restless to ever stay in one place.
+Daryl worries that when they get back to the Commonwealth, he'll feel the same instinct again despite wanting to stay.

+The night before Daryl, Carol, Antonio, Roberto and Justina are to set sail, a vengeful Fede attacks.
+In the process, the boat is destroyed, stranding Daryl's group without a way home once again.

 Development and creation

 Reedus read the script for the show and wanted to be a part of it so badly that he begged to audition even for a day role.
 He was asked to come in and read lines.
 They picked Merle's lines, which is why the rumor still abounds that he read for the role of Merle, but Rooker already had the part.
 They liked his audition and gave him the role of Daryl.
 Daryl was originally a recurring character but was upgraded to the main cast in season two.
 Reedus originally asked the writers and crew if Daryl could get a dog.
 His request was denied, and Daryl instead got a new crossbow.
 In season 9, Daryl does get a dog who is first introduced in "Stradivarius."